YousefAshraf4/ps2xdecompile/README.md

-# psretrox - Playstation 2 Decompilation & Recompilation Tool
+# ps2xdecompile - Playstation 2 Decompilation & Recompilation Tool

 ## [Project Status]
 **Due to recent attention and viral spread, I want to clarify that this project has been paused for several months.
 It was started as a personal and experimental exploration into low-level C++, and it is not currently under active development.